Maine Sports Betting Update February

 FanDuel is another operator which stemmed out of the online daily fantasy sports world.
 FanDuel has seen great success as a sportsbook; however, that success really took off when FanDuel Group was bought out by Flutter Entertainment, a British online betting company.
 Since then, FanDuel has consistently boasted one of the best and biggest sportsbooks in the United States.
 It seems as though with every new state that legalizes sports betting, FanDuel is at the forefront and offering its online platform.

 The new user bonus that FanDuel offers in every state that it operates its sportsbook in is a $1,000 no sweat bet.
 We expect that FanDuel would also offer Maine this no sweat bet for new users if it were to launch in the state.
 The no sweat bet means that your first eligible bet slip cannot lose; you either win the bet or get refunded your bet up to $1,000.

 BetMGM is the sportsbook provided by MGM International Resorts, one of the biggest hospitality and gambling companies in the world.
 BetMGM is a product that MGM created alongside Entain, an online gambling company.
 BetMGM has leaped out to a great start in the young United States market.
 Not only is the sportsbook great, but BetMGM does a fantastic job of partnering with major sports franchises.
 BetMGM is an official partner of the Detroit Lions, Tennessee Titans, Pittsburgh Steelers, and more.

 We project that BetMGM will offer its current new user bonus of a $1,000 first bet offer.
 This bonus is offered in each state that BetMGM’s online sportsbook is live in.
-In those states, you simply need to use the bonus code “LINEUPS” to unlock the risk-free bet.
+In those states, you simply need to use the bonus code “LINEUPS” to unlock the offer.

 Caesars Sportsbook has recently partnered with William Hill and it has now launched its new sportsbook application.
 William Hill is originally from the United Kingdom and is widely considered one of the best sports betting providers in the entire world.
 Now, with the William Hill partnerships, Caesars will continue to offer its fantastic sports betting product in the United States.